John P. Fardy: Marine Corps career

 It was on May 6, 1945, when Company C was advancing against a strongly fortified, fanatically defended Japanese position that Cpl.
 Fardy's squad was suddenly brought under heavy small-arms fire.
 Cpl.
 Fardy temporarily deployed his men along a convenient drainage ditch.
 Shortly afterwards, an enemy hand grenade landed in the ditch, falling among the pinned-down Marines.
-Instantly, the 22-year-old Corporal flung himself upon the grenade and absorbed the exploding charge with his own body.
+Instantly, the 22-year-old corporal flung himself upon the grenade and absorbed the exploding charge with his own body.
 Taken to a field hospital, Cpl.
 Fardy died the next day.

-The Medal of Honor was presented to Corporal Fardy's parents at ceremonies conducted by the Marine Corps League in Chicago, September 15, 1946.
+The Medal of Honor was presented to Cpl.
+Fardy's parents at ceremonies conducted by the Marine Corps League in Chicago, September 15, 1946.

 Reinterment services for Cpl.
 Fardy, with military honors by the Chicago Detachment of the Marine Corps League, were held on April 7, 1949, at Holy Sepulchre Cemetery.

+Cpl.
+Fardy's gravestone did not bear a designation detailing his Medal of Honor.
+This was discovered by military historian Dr. Terence Barrett of North Dakota State University during his study of Medal of Honor recipients.
+After an effort by local veterans and Leo High School alumni, his grave was rededicated with a Medal of Honor inscription at Holy Sepulchre Cemetery on August 8, 2011, with military honors by the 2nd Battalion, 24th Marines, the Military Order of the Purple Heart, and the Chicago Police Marine Corps League.

+On November 3, 2023, Leo High School, Cpl.
+Fardy's alma mater, rededicated its Leo Veterans Memorial Courtyard as the "John P. Fardy Memorial Courtyard", placing there a stone memorial and plaque in his honor.